 Ohio State Mansfield's Orientation will be your first real taste of life as a Buckeye.
-Orientation will help you begin to feel at home on the Mansfield campus and help you become familiar with the wide range of academic opportunities available at OSU Mansfield.
+Orientation will help you begin to feel at home on the Mansfield campus and help you become familiar with the wide range of academic opportunities available at Ohio State Mansfield.

-It is very important that you activate your OSU username.
-All students receive an Ohio State Username for accessing Ohio State services, such as Buckeye Link, Buckeye Mail, Carmen, OSU Wireless, and university computers.
+It is very important that you activate your Ohio State username.
+All students receive an Ohio State Username for accessing Ohio State services, such as Buckeye Link, Buckeye Mail, Carmen, Ohio State Wireless, and university computers.

 Manage your Ohio State Username (lastname.# format) and password at my.osu.edu.
 You will need to change your password every 90 days.